partiql/partiql-docs/RFCs/0035-partiql-window-function.md

 ```
 More detail about lag functions can be found in the later section([Using SQL’s inline window function in PartiQL](#Using-SQL’s-inline-window-function-in-PartiQL)).
 This example here is for demonstration purpose only.

-Notice that SQL’s `OVER` clause is more expressive, for example, it may support an additional optional `frame` sub-clause and define a peer group implicitly.
+Notice that SQL’s `OVER` clause is more expressive than what has been mentioned above; for example, it may support an additional optional `frame` sub-clause and define a peer group implicitly.
 In this RFC, we focus on the **partition** defined by the `OVER` clause and the following sub-clauses:

 **PARTITION BY**:  Partitions the input by one or more expression and turns the input into independent groups, and thereby restricts the window of a tuple.
 Unlike `GROUP BY`/normal aggregation, the window function does not reduce all tuples of a group into a single tuple, but only logically partitions the tuples into group.
 If no `PARTITION BY` is specified, the entire table is considered as belonging to the same partition.